matrix-org/matrix-spec-proposals/proposals/3861-delegated-oidc-architecture.md

 There are five proposed action points:

-1. Accept the set of MSCs to enabled delegation via OIDC.
+1. Accept the set of MSCs to enable delegation via OIDC.
 1. Deprecate non-OIDC auth related API endpoints or capabilities in existing Matrix APIs.
 1. Provide migration support to the ecosystem.
 1. Close all existing MSCs relating to non-OIDC as `obsolete`.